An explicit version of Chen's theorem and the linear sieve: Preliminaries to sieving

 \section{Preliminaries to sieving}

+We now set up the main sieving argument that will be used to prove an explicit version of Chen's theorem.
 Some of the definitions that will be presented in this section were previously introduced.
 We decided to include them here to ease readability and make this section somewhat self-contained.
 Fix